Serving Our Community

 Please put your Faith into Action by joining one of our many ministries and/or Participating in Parish Functions!

-Altar care is responsible for the liturgical environment, which includes cleaning and preparing the altar, communion vessels, candles and flowers every Saturday morning for the weekend Masses.
-For more information on this ministry please contact Rose Mascunana at 912-925-3197.
+Altar care is responsible for the liturgical environment, which includes cleaning and preparing the altar, communion vessels, candles, and flowers every week.
+For more information on this ministry please contact the Parish Office: 912-925-4725

 Liturgical functions, especially the Mass, are the heart and soul of a Parish.
 In order for these Liturgies to be conducted in the most dignified fashion, it is essential to have a core of dedicated servers willing to make a commitment to this important ministry.
 You must be in the 3rd grade, but can be a trainee in 1st & 2nd grade.
 Adults are welcome as well.
 Please contact the Parish Office for more information.